Disability Awareness School Assemblies

 • An opportunity to ask me questions about Cerebral Palsy or disability in general.

-I’ve done several of these assemblies in the past and the children have always responded brilliantly and engaged with thoughtful and surprising questions!
+I’ve done several of these disability awareness school assemblies in the past.
+The children have always responded brilliantly and engaged with thoughtful and surprising questions!
 The feedback from teachers and parents has always been positive and supportive:

 “The assembly was extremely beneficial for our whole school community.
 As well as increasing awareness and understanding of Cerebral Palsy, our pupils were truly inspired by Aideen.
 Aideen had over 500 children’s full attention for 45 minutes – you could hear a pin drop!
 The feedback from staff and pupils has been extremely positive.” – Dorridge Primary School, Inclusion Manager